TimoGuy/BTZC_game_engine/README.md

             - [x] Fix the position discrepency between the parent and the child gizmos.
                 - `calc_inverse()` for the transform didn't take into account the rotation.
 Which it needs to is what I just found out!
 Hahahha.
         - [x] @BUGFIX: Can still interact w gizmo even when mouse is captured.
+    - [x] Ch ch ch changes.
+        - [x] Only expand hierarchy tree when double click or use arrow.
+        - [x] Remove the between hidden buttons for rearranging until rearranging mode.
+That way arrow key navigation isn't weird.
     - [ ] Collision represented as green wireframe triangles.
         - Depth test enabled.
         - Drawn after postprocessing step that tonemaps hdr->ldr.